garronej/chan-dongle-extended-pages/index.md

 Other minor version variant might (or may not) have problems related with kernel header not having [an available package](https://packages.debian.org/fr/buster/linux-headers-amd64).
 Installing Linux Kerner header by hand is a pain.

 You can also use Ubuntu, [every Ubuntu version have a corresponding Debian version](https://askubuntu.com/a/445496).
 This means that:
     - Debian 9 Streatch <-> Ubuntu 17.10 artful, 17.04 zesty, 16.10  yakkety or 16.04 xenial
     - Debian 10 Buster <-> Ubuntu 19.10 eoan, 19.04  disco, 18.10 cosmic, 18.04 bionic

-You must also run theres command before running the installer:
+You must also run theses command before running the installer:

 ```bash
 sudo su